jorcleme/netacad/README.md

 ## Overview

 This repository contains resources, code, and documentation related to the NetAcad project.
 The goal is to support the Cisco Small Business Training Team to extract gradebook data as needed.
-This repository contains resources, code, and documentation related to the NetAcad project.
-The goal is to support the Cisco Small Business Training Team to extract gradebook data as needed.

 ## Features